Choosing the course that's right for you.

 - Challenging our thinking and coming up with alternative more balanced thoughts

-- How you live your life – how much is nourishing or depleting?
+- How do you live your life – how much is nourishing or depleting?
 How have we been coping with stress so far?
 Making a change today and overcoming our obstacles

 - Practice, coping with setbacks & keeping going